 Create a database on the Azure Database for MySQL server

 Create an empty database on the Azure Database for MySQL server where you want to migrate the data.
 Use a tool such as MySQL Workbench, Toad, or Navicat to create the database.
 The database can have the same name as the database that contains the dumped data, or you can create a database with a different name.

-To get connected, locate the connection information on the Properties pane in Azure Database for MySQL.
+To get connected, locate the connection information in the Overview of your Azure Database for MySQL.

 Add the connection information to MySQL Workbench.

 Determine when to use import and export techniques

 - When you need to selectively choose a few tables to import from an existing MySQL database into Azure MySQL Database, it's best to use the import and export technique.
 By doing so, you can omit any unneeded tables from the migration to save time and resources.
 For example, use the

 --exclude-tablesswitch with mysqlpump, and the

 --tablesswitch with mysqldump.

 - When you're moving the database objects other than tables, explicitly create those objects.
 Include constraints (primary key, foreign key, indexes), views, functions, procedures, triggers, and any other database objects that you want to migrate.

 - When you're migrating data from external data sources other than a MySQL database, create flat files and import them by using mysqlimport.

 If your source database uses another storage engine, convert to the InnoDB engine before you migrate the database.
 For example, if you have a WordPress or web app that uses the MyISAM engine, first convert the tables by migrating the data into InnoDB tables.
 Then restore to Azure Database for MySQL.
 Use the clause